har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 <img src="ConfigPortal2.png" />

-* If you want to change the Internet Access point configuration SSID/PW, or the Thingspeak parameters, you can force the configuration portal to start by pressing the configuration button connected to GPIO0 when you see the blinking magenta led on power-up.
+* If you want to change the Internet Access point configuration SSID/PW, or the Thingspeak parameters, start the configuration portal by pressing the configuration button connected to GPIO0 when you see the blinking magenta led on power-up.
 Keep it pressed until the LED turns yellow.
 Now connect to the portal and make your changes.

 ### Normal usage : LED indicators if everything is working OK

-* On power up, the unit checks the battery voltage and the LED will flash **MAGENTA** from 1 to 5 times (5 for a fully charged battery, 1 for a discharged battery).
+* On power up, the unit checks the battery voltage and flashes the LED **MAGENTA** from 1 to 5 times (1 for a discharged battery, 5 for a fully charged battery ).
 * After every 4-second measurement cycle the LED colour will indicate the heartrate range if the software is able to compute valid spo2 and heart-rate readings.
-If no reading was possible (sensor disturbed etc.), the LED will be turned off.
+If no reading was possible (sensor disturbed, finger not present), the LED will be turned off.
 	* **BLUE**  < 65bpm
 	* **TURQUOISE** 65-70bpm
 	* **GREEN** 70-75bpm